giga-sec/gigaSec-Tech-Notes/3. Notes/Linked List.md

 ---
 [[Malloc in C Explained]]

 After arrays, the second most popular data structure is Linked List.
-A linked list is a linear data structure
+A linked list is a linear data structure.
+It's a set of dynamically allocated nodes.